Democratic Party (Hong Kong): Rebound in popularity (2002–2004)

-Campaign for 2007/08 universal suffrage and merge with the Frontier (2004–2008)
+Young Turks out and Frontier in (2004–2008)

 Although lack of breakthrough in the legislative elections, the pan-democracy maintains its basic position of seeking universal suffrage in 2007 and 2008 for Chief Executive and Legislative Council respectively, even though the NPCSC's interpretation of the Basic Law in April 2004 rejected the demand.
 After Tung Chee-hwa's resigned as Chief Executive in March 2005, Party chairman Lee Wing-tat attempted to run for the post against Donald Tsang but failed to get enough nominations in the Election Committee.
 Donald Tsang was elected uncontestedly in the Chief Executive election.

 In October 2005, Donald Tsang's administration issued a blueprint for the electoral reform.
 The proposal aimed to double to size of Election Committee to 1,600 and add 10 seats to the Legislative Council, half of which would be directly elected and the rest returned by District Councillors.
 The pro-democracy parties criticised the proposal as conservative as it did not move towards to universal suffrage.
 In December, the camp held a mass rally against the government's reform package and demanded a timetable and road-map to democracy be attached to the proposal.
 The reform package was at last vetoed by the pan-democracy camp.
 In December 2006, 114 of the 137 pro-democracy candidates filled by the Democratic Party and the newly established Civic Party won the Election Committee subsector elections which secured the threshold of 100 nominations to enter the next Chief Executive election.

-Since early 2005, 24 members had quit the party, including district councillor Stephen Fong Chun-bong (who was forced out by the party) and Lau Tak-cheung.
-Twelve district councillors also left the party.
-Another district councillor died in a car accident.
-The number of district councillors decreased by 13 to 79.
+Dozens of members quit the party between 2005 and 2006, including district councillor Stephen Fong Chun-bong (who was forced out by the party due to sex scandal).
 In March 2006, the Mainstreamer faction alleged that some senior members were involved in spying activities of China.
-The "suspects" were all Young Turks Reformist members including vice-chairman Chan King-ming and Gary Fan.
+The "suspects" were all Young Turks Reformist members including vice-chairman Chan King-ming and Gary Fan which was known as "Real Brother incident".
 The Young Turk members were all ousted in the following leadership election in December, with Mainstreamer Albert Ho defeating Chan King-ming as the new party chairman.